Sunrise at Angkor Wat

 You won’t have any trouble spotting the sizzling sight of banh xeo pancakes across the capital when on the go.
 Made using a rice powder and turmeric mixture, these pancakes are typically filled with beansprouts, fresh herbs and prawns.
 The subtle crunch that each mouthful provides is sure to bring you back for more.

-Banh cuon may look somewhat strange but few flavours in Vietnam can compete with these delicate steamed rice rolls.
-Banh cuon is made by wrapping minced pork, shrimp and mushrooms in a freshly prepared rice sheet.
+Banh cuon may look unfamiliar to some, but few flavours in Vietnam can compete with these delicately steamed rice rolls.
+It is made by wrapping minced pork, shrimp and mushrooms in a freshly prepared rice sheet.
 This is then topped with crispy onions and served with a dipping sauce.
-A northern delicacy, make sure to get your fill whilst in Hanoi.
+A northern delicacy, please get your fill while in Hanoi.

-A reminder of the French culture that was once apparent throughout the nation, banh mi is the Vietnamese take on a sandwich.
-Soft, freshly baked rolls with a crisp crust are stuffed to the brim with pickled vegetables, tender meat (typically pork) and the freshest herbs.
-The dish is considered a southern delicacy but you can find this ideal lunch snack across Hanoi.
+Banh mi is the Vietnamese take on a sandwich.
+It is thought to be a remnant of past connections to French colonialism.
+Freshly baked rolls with a crisp crust are stuffed with pickled vegetables, tender meat (typically pork) and the freshest herbs.
+The dish is considered a southern delicacy, but you can find this ideal lunch snack across Hanoi.

-A dish that is explicitly considered to have originated in Hanoi, bun cha is a succulently spiced grilled pork patty typically served with white rice noodles and a side salad of fresh green leaves.
-An undeniably delicious dish that is sure to fill you up.
-Extremely good for those who have had one too many bia hois the night before.
+A dish explicitly considered to have originated in Hanoi, bun cha is a succulently spiced grilled pork patty typically served with white rice noodles and a side salad of fresh green leaves.
+It is not only undeniably delicious but also sure to fill you up.
+It is also perfect for those who have had too many bia hois the night before.

-Another iconic Vietnamese dish that can be found all over Vietnam’s capital, goi cuon is a fresh spring roll filled with pork, prawn and a selection of herbs that give each bite a satisfying crunch.
-These spring rolls can be eaten hot or cold and are always served undeniably fresh.
+Another iconic Vietnamese dish found all over Vietnam’s capital is goi cuon.
+This fabulous dish consists of a fresh spring roll filled with pork, prawns, and a selection of herbs, giving each bite a satisfying crunch.
+The spring rolls can be eaten hot or cold and are always served undeniably fresh.

-Draught beer that cannot be found elsewhere on the planet, bia hoi is an extremely light pilsner style lager that is usually enjoyed whilst sat on a tiny plastic stool in some nook or cranny of Hanoi’s Old Quarter.
-The beer is always brewed fresh for the day that it is served, ensuring incredible refreshment after a day in the sweaty Vietnamese heat.
+Bia hai is a draught beer that cannot be found elsewhere on the planet; it is a highly light pilsner-style lager that is usually enjoyed whilst sat on a tiny plastic stool in some nook or cranny of Hanoi’s Old Quarter.
+The beer is consistently brewed fresh for the day it is served, ensuring incredible refreshment after a day in the sweaty Vietnamese heat.

-In a country that is renowned for its coffee, being second only to Brazil in terms of international coffee production, it should come as no surprise that the capital is dotted with countless coffee houses and spots to sip on a caphe den (a slow dripped traditional coffee) or caphe sua (Vietnamese iced coffee made with condensed milk) as the world wanders by.
+Vietnam is second only to Brazil in terms of international coffee production.
+As such, it should be no surprise that the capital is dotted with countless coffee houses.
+Perfect locations to sip a caphe den (a slow dripped traditional coffee) or a caphe sua (Vietnamese iced coffee made with condensed milk) as the world wanders by.

 Hanoi is one of those cities with the charming benefit of all the main sites being within walking distance from the centre, meaning no real need to use public transport.
 That said, walking across a road in Hanoi is a skill that can take time to master.
 An almost total lack of traffic lights and crossing spots in Hanoi means that there is only one way to cross a road streaming with fleets of motorbikes and bicycles – just walk.
 As counterintuitive as it may seem, the only way to cross the road in Hanoi is to walk at a steady pace and let the traffic avoid you!